 - With hundreds of options, use this online database to find clubs that interest you.
 If you don’t see a specific club you’re looking for, create your own!

-- The Division of Diversity and Inclusion supports students, faculty, staff, alumni and community constituents to build a model of equity and inclusion that impacts every aspect of campus life and gives voice to all members of the university community.
+- The Vice President Office for Diversity, Equity, and Inclusion supports students, faculty, staff, alumni and community constituents to build a model of equity and inclusion that impacts every aspect of campus life and gives voice to all members of the university community.

 - The mission of the International Students and Scholars Office is to provide immigration services, personal support, and cross-cultural expertise within a welcoming and supportive environment for international students and scholars throughout their university experience.